OndrejM-demonstrations/ReactiveWay-cargotracker-ext/README.md

 # Instructions for the hands on lab

 See the instructions to download the recommended tools and setup your environment in this [README](workshop-dependencies/README.adoc) file.

+## Improve the monolithic application

+In the first part, we will improve the monolithic application.
+The steps are described in the [ReactiveWay-cargotracker](https://github.com/OndrejM-demonstrations/ReactiveWay-cargotracker/blob/devoxx-uk-2017/README.adoc) repository.

+## Introduce a microservice
+In the second part, we will separate a module of the monolith into a sandalone microservice, running with Payara Micro.

+## Deploying microservices

+In the third part, we will deploy the monolith and the microservice into connected docker containers, implement some microservice patterns and deploy to the Jelastic cloud.